ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 The one and only night we only let in people on the list - invite family and close friends only is the rule.
 I never had anyone on my arm.
 Never anyone on the list.
 My close friends were all here and my family wasn't interested in the scene.
 My cousin's might but they had their own things and I'd prefer to keep this my thing.

 Dino was at the door waiting as usual.
 He sat inside the door waiting for someone to knock.
 We didn't have a sliding window like you see in the movies.
 Usually the door was propped open and Dino or Mike would do their thing.
-I'd seen Nox on any number of occassion kissing his way in.
-I didn't think Dino or Mike were particularly into men, but Nox was right about one thing - he was pretty, but not in the way a woman was traditionally pretty.
+I'd seen Angel on any number of occassion kissing his way in.
+I didn't think Dino or Mike were particularly into men, but Angel was right about one thing - he was pretty, but not in the way a woman was traditionally pretty.
 He was tall and thin, but solid.
 His eyes lashes were long as were his fingers, arms and legs.
 If he didn't maintain his build he'd probably be one of those gangly men, too thin for their own good.
 If he dressed like he did last night for the gala he fit pretty to a T.  Even in jeans and a t-shirt he was pretty.

 "What's got you in a sour mood?"
 Dino asked as he let me in the door.